amisha-w/Safely/README.md

 -----------------------------------------------

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+### This project done under 30-hours from scratch with no preparation at `Dotslash 3.0 hackathon`, conducted by SVNIT, Surat and secured a `Special Mention in the All-Women's Category for hacking the theme Women's Safety`

 -----------------------------------------------